zeke/devcenter-scraper/content/md/how-heroku-works.md

 ~ $ ls
 ```

 This will spin up a new dyno, loaded with your release, and then run the `bash` command - which will provide you with a unix shell (remember that dynos are effectively isolated virtualized unix containers).
-Once you've terminated your session, or after a period of inactivty, the dyno will be removed.
+Once you've terminated your session, or after a period of inactivity, the dyno will be removed.

 Changes to the filesystem on one dyno are not propagated to other dynos and are not persisted across deploys and dyno restarts.
 A better and more scalable approach is to use a shared resource such as a database or queue.